 - View sales statistics for section totals, category totals, waiter totals, food totals, alcohol totals, tax, menus, and discount totals.

 - Create sales reports for various line items of your choice.
-Save your reports preferences as a template.
+Save your preferences as a template.

-- Export data as a CSV file.
+- You can export data as a CSV file.

 - Employee Management:

-- Assign security settings (low/medium/high) to help monitor activity
+- Assign security settings (low/medium/high) to help monitor activity.

 - Assign specific sections of the restaurant or bar to each employee.

-- Track which employees are deleting items on a regular basis, or using the No Sale button more frequently than necessary.
+- Track which employees are regularly deleting items or using the “No Sale” button more frequently than necessary.

 - Taking Payment:

 - Process multitender payments: cash, card, check, gift card, and hotel room.

 - Customize the bill and guest checks to your liking.
 Add your logo.

 - If desired, add a Tip Guide to the bottom of bills and guest checks.

 - Void multiple items at once and print voided items on a separate chit.

 - Use the “Fast Bar” feature to complete payments and close orders quickly.

 - Split and close by the seat or by a group of seats/tables.

 - Guests’ checks can now have multiple tax amounts printed on them.

 - The system has on-screen options for signing and tipping.

 - The TouchBistro Loyalty basic package starts at $49 a month.
 The Plus plan runs $99 a month, and the Premium plan $189 a month, with each giving access to more features.

 - Customers can add on to or pay for gift cards on which they can also collect and redeem points.